bitfocus/companion-module-tplink-kasasmartplug/HELP.md

 You will need:

-1. the Target IP address (which is the IP of the iOS device running MixEffect), and
+1. the Target IP address and
-2. the Target Port (which is the port of the switcher's OSC server described above).
+2. the Target Port.

 ### Actions